danielhorengreenford/climate-tests/README.md

 - Runs IEA Net Zero Emissions European-level decline rates (8%/year oil and gas) as a sensitivity check, following Welsby et al. (2022) UCL report.

 **Key inputs:**
-- `Decline-rates.xlsx` — Welsby et al. TIAM-UCL UK production output (sheet: `Welsby`), in PJ, interpolated to annual timesteps
+- `Decline-rates.xlsx` — Welsby et al. TIAM-UCL UK production output (sheet: `Welsby`), in PJ, interpolated to annual timesteps.
+Note that this input data is only available upon request from study authors.
+Since the model run is now out of date, we use the decline rate to extrapolate current extraction trends.
+Users can run the code with the calculated decline rate.
+The decline rate result of the fit is stated in the code.
+Simply hard code the rate into the decline rate variable and run code from there onwards.
 - `Oil and gas production DUKES 2025.xlsx` — Real UK oil and gas production data (sheet: `Production_PJ`), in PJ

 **Key outputs:**